beauhaus/CSSConf17-Entry/README.md

 The project is now officially subdivided and modularized into sass! :)

+--Oops! --It turns out there ISN'T a "subgrid" property in grid. lol --Was tempted to erase the entry above... but left that silly comment up there. #noob

 It was about 30minutes, but it was fun. --Totally helpful to reinforce my grasp of the behavior of sass --watch and it's vicissitudes.

 #### And here's step four.